Spark-20/Mission-Predictable-Hackathon-for-Social-Good/README.md

 - Violeta Gotcheva

 ---
-### :pray: Thanks to Women Who Code Data Science Community for organising this Hackathon
+### :pray: Thanks to Women Who Code Data Science Community for organizing this Hackathon
 ---